 In 1957, he created and performed in the first ever Jazz/Poetry readings in New York City with novelist Jack Kerouac, a close friend with whom Amram collaborated artistically for over 12 years.

-From 1964-66, Amram was the Composer and Music Director for the Lincoln Center Theatre and wrote the score for Arthur Miller's plays After The Fall(1964) and Incident at Vichy (1966).
+From 1964-66, Amram was the Composer and Music Director for the Lincoln Center Theatre and wrote the scores for Arthur Miller´s plays After The Fall(1964) and Incident at Vichy (1966).

-He has collaborated as a composer with Elia Kazan, Arthur Miller, Eugene Ormandy, Langston Hughes and Jacques D'Amboise, and as a musician with Dizzy Gillespie, Johnny Depp, Hunter S. Thompson, Odetta, Bob Dylan, Willie Nelson, Betty Carter, Floyd Red Crow Westerman, Arlo Guthrie, Pete Seeger, Paquito D'Rivera and Tito Puente.
+He has collaborated as a composer with Elia Kazan, Arthur Miller, Eugene Ormandy, Sir James Galway, Langston Hughes and Jacques D´Amboise and as a musician with Thelonious Monk, Johnny Depp, Hunter S. Thompson, Dizzy Gillespie, Odetta, Bob Dylan, Willie Nelson, Betty Carter, Floyd Red Crow Westerman, Arlo Guthrie, Pete Seeger, Paquito D´Rivera, Tito Puente and Jerry Jeff Walker.

-In 2011, Amram was inducted into the Oklahoma Jazz Hall of Fame as recipient of the The Jay McShann Lifetime Achievement Award.
-In 2013 he was presented with Clearwater's Pete and Toshi Seeger Annual Power of Song Award..
+In 2011, Amram was inducted into the Oklahoma Jazz Hall of Fame as the recipient of the The Jay McShann Lifetime Achievement Award.

-In 2016 he received several awards for his lifetime of work as a classical composer, improvising multi-instrumentalist and pioneer of World Music, while touring internationally and premiering his Three Lost Loves for alto saxophone, violin and piano.
+In 2016, he received several awards for his lifetime of work as a classical composer, improvising multi-instrumentalist and pioneer of World Music, while continuing to tour internationally while completing and premiering his Three Lost Loves for alto saxophone, violin and piano.
 And The New York Chamber Music Festival chose him as their composer in residence for their 2016-2017 season.

-In 2017, he composed PARTNERS: a Double Concerto for Violin, Cello and Orchestra, premiered the string orchestra version of his Greenwich Village Portraits for Saxophone and Orchestra, was made a Lifetime member of the Actors Studio and given a special award by Farm Aid for 30 years of annual collaborations with Willie Nelson to help support America's family farmers through music.
+In 2017, he composed Partners: A Double Concerto for Violin, Cello and Orchestra, was made a Lifetime Member of the Actors Studio, received the first annual Lifetime Achievement Award from Folk Music International and given a special award by Farm Aid for 30 years of annual musical collaborations with Willie Nelson and his band to help support America´s family farmers through music.

-In 2018 he composed the score for Oscar-winning director Barbara Kopple's new documentary feature film, New Homeland about Iraqi and Syrian refugees in Canada.
-In December of 2018, he attended the World Premiere of his latest symphonic work PARTNERS: A Double Concerto for Violin, Cello and Orchestra in Ann Arbor, Michigan.
-The National Orchestra of China presented the Asian premiere of his flute concerto Giants of the Night, composed for flutist Sir James Galway and Jacopo Taddei, the prize-winning 21 year old classical saxophonist, performed the Italian premiere of Amram's Three Lost Loves for the opening night of the International Chamber Music Festival in Verona.
-In January of 2019, he conducted his Elegy for Violin and Orchestra at Carnegie Hall with soloist Elmira Darvarova.
-The New York Philharmonic's brass quintet presented the NY Premiere of his Fanfare and Processional for brass quintet.
-He is currently composing three new chamber works and completing his fourth book David Amram: The Next 80 Years.
+In 2018, he composed the score for Oscar-winning director Barbara Kopple´s new documentary feature film, New Homeland about Iraqi and Syrian refugees in Canada.
+In December of 2018, he attended the World Premiere of his latest symphonic work Partners: A Double Concerto for Violin and Orchestra in Ann Arbor Michigan.
+The National Orchestra of China presented the Asian premiere of his flute concerto Giants of the Night, composed for flutist Sir James Galway.

-In addition to writing new music, he continues to perform around the world as a guest conductor, soloist, multi-instrumentalist, band leader and narrator in five languages.
+In addition to writing new music, he continues to perform around the world as a guest conductor, soloist, multi-instrumentalist, band leader at jazz, folk and classical festivals and narrates them in five languages.

 All his classical concert music is published by CF. Peters Corporation.